mje-nz/natnet_ros/Readme.md

 It supports NatNet version 3.0 (the version used by Motive 2.0), which is a bit more efficient and adds more accurate timing.
 The actual NatNet implementation is in [mje-nz/python_natnet](https://github.com/mje-nz/python_natnet), which is included as a submodule and repackaged.

-Only tested on Motive 2.0, although 2.1 is reported to work and older versions (i.e., older NatNet protocol versions) probably mostly work.
+Only regularly tested on Motive 2.0, although 2.1 is reported to work.
+Support for older versions (i.e., older NatNet protocol versions) and skeletons is in progress.
-Skeletons, force plates, and other peripherals probably mostly work in the underlying library but are not tested and are not published as ROS topics.
+Force plates, and other peripherals probably mostly work in the underlying library but are not tested and are not published as ROS topics.

 Only supported on ROS Kinetic, but it works on Indigo and probably on newer distributions too.
 The underlying library supports Python 2.7 and 3.4-3.6 on Linux, Windows and macOS.